UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 In a deregulated market, switching energy providers allows you to shop for a lower supply rate, but fixed delivery charges remain the same.

-The Benefits of Energy Choice for Homeowners
+The Benefits of Energy Choice for Homes and Businesses

 Illustration of a couple reviewing energy choices on a tablet, highlighting savings and green energy benefits.